 - A1.
 An institution which applies for an IMA permission in respect of a trading desk must provide, as part of its application, documentation which explains, to the satisfaction of the PRA, how the institution meets the IMA standards. - 1.
-An institution must: - (a) calculate its own funds requirements for the portfolio of all positions assigned to a trading desk by using its internal models in accordance with Article 325ba to 365be, except as provided otherwise in this Part; and
+An institution must: - (a) calculate its own funds requirements for the portfolio of all positions assigned to a trading desk by using its internal models in accordance with Article 325ba, except as provided otherwise in this Part; and - (b) ensure at all times that:

-- (b) ensure at all times that: - the trading desk (other than a notional trading desk) at all times meets the requirements of Trading Book (CRR) Article 104b;(2); - (ii) its rationale for the inclusion of the trading desk in the scope of the internal model approach continues to apply; and - (iii) it does not assignany ineligible positions assigned to the trading desk- - (1) any securitisation or re-securitisation positions or are treated separately for the purposes of calculating own funds requirements for market risk in respect of those ineligible positions that are included in the ACTP; or - (2) any CIU positions if they were assigned to a trading desk for which the institution is unable to look through to the underlying positions of the CIU has not been granted an IMA permission. - An institution shall immediately notify the PRA when a trading desk that is subject to the permission no longer meets at least one of the requirements set out in paragraph 1 of this Article.
+- the trading desk (other than a notional trading desk) at all times meets the requirements of Trading Book (CRR) Article 104b(2); - (ii) its rationale for the inclusion of the trading desk in the scope of the internal model approach continues to apply; and - (iii) any ineligible positions assigned to the trading desk are treated separately for the purposes of calculating own funds requirements for market risk in respect of those ineligible positions as if they were assigned to a trading desk for which the institution has not been granted an IMA permission. - 2.
+An institution shall immediately notify the PRA when a trading desk that is subject to the permission no longer meets at least one of the requirements set out in paragraph 1 of this Article.
 From the date of that notification, the institution: - (a) shall not use internal models in accordance with this Part in relation to any of the positions assigned to that trading desk; and - (b) shall apply Market Risk: Advanced Standardised Approach (CRR) Part to calculate the own funds requirements for market risk for all the positions assigned to that trading desk from the next earliest reporting date.